Statera National Conference | OCT. 2019

 NYC has a rich and globally recognized arts and culture scene and is home to some of our nation's most legendary theaters.
 The theme for StateraConIV is Coalition Building.
 After hosting three highly successful conferences in the regional theatre hubs of Cedar City, Denver, and Milwaukee, Statera has strategically chosen to meet in New York City as a way of engaging partner organizations and facilitating collective action.
 Plus, who doesn’t want to spend a fabulous weekend in the Big Apple with industry leaders, creatives, and theatre-professionals from all walks and disciplines?

-StateraArts is proud to partner this year with City College of New York (CCNY) for our fourth international conference.
+StateraArts is proud to partner this year with City College of New York and the Department of Theatre and Speech (CCNY) for our fourth international conference.
 Since its founding in 1847, CCNY has been true to its legacy of access, opportunity, and transformation.
 CCNY is as diverse, dynamic, and boldly visionary as the city itself.
 Located in Hamilton Heights overlooking Harlem, City College is an integral part of the civic, urban and artistic energy of New York and inseparable from its history.

 Who will be there?